Burney Basin Fire Safe Council

 -National Fire Protection Association

-Every year the Burney Fire Safe Council will be hosting an educational community meeting to learn more about the various ways that you can protect and fortify your property.
+The Burney Fire Safe Council will be hosting an educational community meeting to learn more about the various ways that you can protect and fortify your property.
+Please stay tuned for current meeting dates.
+In the meantime please review our 2019 and virtual meeting.

 The Fall River RCD will attempt to achieve funding to execute existing or neglected forest health projects on private and public land to increase the health and resiliency of our forests.
 Steps will also be taken to identify and plan new projects.